teor2345/Elections2018/ElectionsACTDisclosure.md

 major party, then it is very likely that the first few voters voted for them.

-#### Further Analysis
+#### Further Questions

-It is unclear:
+Public information about ElectionsACT's systems exists, but parts of it are incomplete.
+In the interests of accuracy, I asked ElectionsACT and Software Improvements to clarify:

 - if the order of public vote records is the same as the order they are collected in.
 The code that exports public vote records doesn't seem to be in the [2016 eVACS source code].

 - if batch numbers change on a predictable schedule.

 - if the batch numbers in the public vote records as the same as the batch numbers that are collected.
 The public batch numbers don't seem to match the format in the eVACS source code or [ballot paper record] descriptions.

 ### **V3:** Linking voters to votes using detailed electronic vote data